Practical ways to protect your home from wildfire.

-- Use hardscape like gravel, pavers, concrete and other noncombustible mulch materials.
-No combustible bark or mulch
+- Use hardscape like gravel, pavers, or concrete.
+No combustible bark or mulch.

-- Limit combustible items (outdoor furniture, planters, etc.) on top of decks
+- Limit combustible items (like outdoor furniture and planters) on top of decks.

-- Replace combustible fencing, gates, and arbors attach to the home with noncombustible alternatives
+- Replace combustible fencing, gates, and arbors attached to the home with noncombustible alternatives.

 - Trim trees regularly to keep branches a minimum of 10 feet from other trees.